posit-conf-2025/r-production/README.md

 -   Get frustrated debugging R code that's running on another computer.

--   Struggle keep your code running reliably as packages and data change over time.
+-   Struggle to keep your code running reliably as packages and data change over time.

 -   Want to generally improve the quality of your production code.